aslan1301/PROJECT-2/README.md

 <ins> Data on Songs from Billboard 1999-2019 (csv)</ins>

-*  We narrowed down columns from the initial dataframe, sorted a new Billboard dataframe by: Artists, Name, Weekly.rank, Weeks.on.chart, Date, Genre:
+*  We first narrowed down columns from the initial dataframe, sorted a new Billboard dataframe by: Artists, Name, Weekly.rank, Weeks.on.chart, Date, Genre:
 ![name-of-you-image](https://github.com/aslan1301/PROJECT-2/blob/main/Images/Billboard2.PNG?raw=true)

-* Cleaned up the dataframe and dropped two columns to create our final table:
+* Then we cleaned up the dataframe and dropped two columns to create our final table:
 ![name-of-you-image](https://github.com/aslan1301/PROJECT-2/blob/main/Images/Billboard%203.PNG?raw=true)

 ### Transforming of seperate csv files.

-* We merged the Spotify and the Billboard data csv files:
+* We merged the final Spotify and the Billboard data csv files:
 ![name-of-you-image](https://github.com/aslan1301/PROJECT-2/blob/main/Images/merged.PNG?raw=true)
 * After merging the Spotify and Billboard csv files, many rows had duplicates for various columns;
 	* We figured this was because there were different tracks of the same song released as compilation efforts or released on different dates.